Nair – A people of Malabar coast of India that are probably Dravidians with Aryan admixture.--- (Oxford Dictionary)

 One finds mention of the Nairs during the reign of the King Rama Varma Kulashekhara (1020-1102) of second Chera dynasty, when the Cholas attacked the Chera Kingdom.
 The Nairs fought by forming suicide squads (Chavers) against the invading force.

 There are differences of opinion about the origin of Nair community.
 One argument is that Nairs are descendent of Nagas.
 Nagas were the oldest and strongest group lived in India before the Aryan insurgency.
 They were in India even before the era of Ramayana.
-They were warriors in the Mahabharatha battle and mention to this effect was seen in Harivamsa and Vishnu Markandeya epics.
-The Surya and Soma dynasties were related to the Nagas.

 After the Mahabharatha battle the Nagas became more powerful.
 It was Nagas who killed the King Parikshit.
 There is historical evidence to believe that Nagas inhabited in all suitable places even from time immemorial.
 There capital was Thakshasila.
 Their rule extended from Thakshasila to Assam on one side and from South India to Ceylon (Sri Lanka) on the other.
 The Nagas who came to Kerala became Nairs.
 Snake worship is a special feature of Nairs.
 There were Sarpakavus (snake parks) attached to almost all the Nair Tharavads.
 The Nair ladies and men had a habit of combing and tying their hair just like a serpen’t head.
 Nairs followed matrilineal (marumakkathayam) system.
 Before the advent of Namboodiris, an organized war-like group of people exercised supremacy over Kerala.
 Their origin was unknown.
 Owing to the worship of Naga (snake), this set of people came to be known as Nagas.
 They exercised control over Adivasis, put them to hard fieldwork and made them slaves.
 Kodungallur Kunhikuttan Thampuran in his book ‘Keralathil’ firmly ascertains that Nairs are same as Nagas.